bsdahl/csm20final/README.md

 We all worked together to create a design plan for the application.
 Strategies included simplifying tasks to specific classes, optimizing code size by relying on containers, and focusing on the requirements of the assignment.
 We started by outlining what classes we would need, including PassengerData.h, and FlightData.h classes.
 We then discussed separating the data from the interface by creating two classes: AirlineInterface.h would handle the program output and interface, and FlightManager.h would handle the creation, storage, and calculation of the data.
 We tried to focus on how an actual Airline Reservations System might work.

+*Notes on Compiler*: When we initially compiled the application on Visual Studio we noticed a significant delay to display the main menu.
+This delay was not present when compiling with Xcode's LLVM compiler or GCC's g++ compiler.
+We quickly ruled out this being a machine specific issue and managed to track it down and found it was related to Visual Studio defaulting the solution configuration to debug mode causing extra debugging information to be generated and the optimizations to be turned off.
+Switching this option to release fixed this speed issue since the extra debug information was not included and the optimizations were turned on.

 ###Credit

 - Nicholas Clayton